nquayson/hashnode-blog/ckekjs2i700or3rs13gnx72gn.md

     print ("hello world")
 ```

-For me personally, programming is one of the most fascinating things I've ever learned.
-I learned programming from an old book I had found in my high school library, and ever since then, I have gone on and to write at least a hundred hello world applications in different programming languages and platforms.
-Needless to say I have also written much complex applications.
+For me personally, programming has been one of the most fascinating things I've ever learned.
+I learned programming from an old book I had found in my high school library, and ever since then, I have gone on and to write at least a dozen hello world applications in different programming languages and platforms.
+Needless to say it creates a good starting point for writing much more complex applications.
 Connect with me on [Github](https://github.com/nquayson).
 This also happens to be my very first attempt at blogging.
 So yes!
 It's a new hello blog.
 Cheers to learning!